anyscale/templates/templates/batch-llm/README.md

 ## Step 1: Set up the workload

-RayLLM-Batch is a library for running batch inference for LLMs using Ray Data for data processing, and defines an easy and flexible interface for the user to define their own workload.
+RayLLM-Batch is a library for running batch inference for LLMs.
+It uses Ray Data for data processing and provides an easy and flexible interface for the user to define their own workload.
 In this tutorial, we will implement a workload based on the [`CNNDailyMail`](https://huggingface.co/datasets/abisee/cnn_dailymail) dataset, which is a collection of news articles.
 And we will summarize each article with our batch inferencing pipeline.
 We will cover more details on how to customize the workload in the later sections.